"They started listening. And then engaging."

 “After that, I had had enough.
 I went with two of my white friends (who had heard many similar stories, and shared similar concerns) to meet with the then Chief of Police.
 We talked to him about my experience and others’ experiences—incidents that I call microaggressions.
 I spoke about the experiences I’d had with the police, that my daughter had, and the collective experiences of people of color that I’d met in the community.

 It was the beginning of a relationship.
-It took time to build that relationship, but eventually I organized another meeting and about forty or fifty people of color showed up to voice their experiences with and concerns about racial profiling.
+It took time to build that relationship, but eventually I organized another meeting and about 40 or 50 people of color showed up to voice their experiences with and concerns about racial profiling.

 The Chief of Police came—out of uniform—and he listened to all of the concerns that we'd had, and he began to address them, one by one.
 We were cautious, but optimistic about the possibility for change.